 In divorces, litigation pits each former partner against the other as adversaries and only increases the bitter feelings each has.
 Often, both parties leave without feeling heard or satisfied with the outcome.

 You Can Avoid the Courtroom

 Mediation is an alternative to litigation that allows both parties to avoid the courtroom and the expense, time and emotional turmoil that comes with it.
 It is a tool for getting through divorce in the least harmful way.
 Mediation can close a divorce in months instead of years, and it costs a fraction of the price for both parties.
-A mediator, often an attorney, facilitates a discussion, helping you work out the difficult details of divorce in an open and non-judgmental environment.
+A mediator, often a Montgomery County family law attorney, facilitates a discussion, helping you work out the difficult details of divorce in an open and non-judgmental environment.

 Though conversations involving a divorce are very serious, mediation is informal and allows free communication between both parties.
 Often, just sitting down to let your grievances and worries be known dissipates the overwhelming feelings.
 When both sides feel heard, they reach agreements with which both people are comfortable, instead of a decree handed down by a judge that may not satisfy either.
 This increases the chance that both parties will conform to divorce arrangements including visitation times and child support payments.

 Mediation is confidential.
 Even if it is still necessary to bring the divorce to court, there can be discussion only of the agreed outcome of the mediation, not any conversation or other communication that led to it.
 This makes it easy for both parties to feel free to express themselves without fear of legal repercussions.
 Though mediation is non-binding, it can result in a binding agreement if both parties agree, put it in writing and sign on it.

 Let the Law Offices of Sheryl R. Rentz Help You Through Mediation